joyent/conch-api/docs/modules/Conch::DB::Helper::ResultSet::ResultsExist.md

 ## exists

-Efficiently efficiently determines if a result exists, without needing to do a `->count`.
+Efficiently determines if a result exists, without needing to do a `->count`.
 Essentially does:

 ```